MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-assessments-to-a-course.md

 ## Permission Level

-The MCT management portal provides role-based permission levels.
+The CT management portal provides role-based permission levels.
 The table below shows which administrator roles are allowed to add non-graded and graded assessments to a course in the portal:

 | Access Level  | Add assessments to a course |
 | --- | --- |